kiquetal/bootdev-rag-course/hoopla/README.md

 - Built an inverted index data structure for faster searching
 - Index maps tokens to document IDs containing those tokens
 - Maintains a document map for quick lookup of movie details
+- Implements term frequency tracking using Python's Counter collection
 - Supports saving and loading index state using pickle
 - Applies consistent text processing (stemming, punctuation removal) during indexing and searching

+#### Term Frequency Implementation
+The inverted index now includes term frequency tracking using Python's Counter collection:

+1. **What is Term Frequency?**
+   - Counts how many times each token appears in a document
+   - Stored per document using Python's Counter class
+   - Uses stemmed tokens for consistent counting

+2. **Counter Implementation Details:**
+   - Each document has its own Counter object
+   - Tokens are stemmed before counting
+   - Stopwords are removed before counting
+   - Frequencies are stored with stemmed terms as keys

+3. **Benefits of Using Counter:**
+   - Efficient counting of term occurrences
+   - Easy access to term frequencies
+   - Built-in methods for most common terms
+   - Automatic handling of new terms

+4. **How it's used in the code:**
+   - During indexing: Creates Counter per document
+   - During search: Access term frequencies for ranking
+   - For term frequency queries: Quick lookups of specific terms

 ## Understanding Tokenization and Text Processing